chinmayasrathore/pdf-shrinker/README.md

 ![App GUI](docs/images/pdfshrinker-app-gui.png)

 >[!NOTE]
->Windows users can pin PDF Shrinker to start or taskbar while linux users can add to panel (debian) or dash(fedora) for easy access.
+>Windows users can pin PDF Shrinker to start or taskbar while Linux users can add to panel (Debian) or dash(Fedora) for easy access.

 Using the PDF Shrinker app is straight forward:
 1. Provide an input PDF that you wish to compress.
 2. Provide an output file  name for the compressed file.
+If you need a sample PDF to try out PDF compression using PDF Shrinker, you can download [Canada's Changing Climate Report 2019](https://share.google/ZyRNviDDpEgr3dWgn) which is a large PDF ( 444 Pages, ~35 MB) with lots of images.
 3. Choose a Compression preset (screen,ebook and default provide maximum compression in that order).
+4. Choose a compatibility preset (1.4 is default but 1.5 may provide better compression)
-4. Press the <button>Shrink PDF</button> button to compress the input PDF file.
+5. Press the <button>Shrink PDF</button> button to compress the input PDF file.

-See app documentation for more information and advanced settings with which you can have more granular control over resulting file size and quality.
+PDF documents that have lots of images (pictures, graphs, charts) benefit most from compression.
+PDFs that are largely text usually do not result in smaller file sizes.
+Please read [app documentation](#-documentation) for more information on advanced settings using which you can exert more granular control over resulting file size and quality.

 ---